for your home

 10% more in electricity fees!

-Not to mention the cost of replacing geysers, kettles and other appliances because of limescale damage.
+Not to mention the cost of replacing geysers and other appliances because of limescale damage.

 Why PTH is your best option for Domestic water treatment

 There are many different water treatment systems available.
 These range from countertop units that get filled by hand to sophisticated – and expensive! – reverse osmosis (RO) systems.

 There are critical issues to consider before deciding on a water improving system.

 Replacing filters and cleaning of units are required from between 2 months to 6 months or so.

 Some types attach to your tap with the unit fitting under the counter, but essentially the same criteria apply.

 PTH uses no filters that need to be replaced on a regular basis, so it’s more cost-effective.